All Warriors Have Scars

 I will have to go through radiation, and I will have a medical oncologist who will oversee the medication I'll have to take for five or more years.
 Until I see the radiation oncologist again, I won't know for sure how many treatments I'll have to have.
 And, until I see the medical oncologist, I won't know if he will put me on Tamoxifen, Arimidex, Aromasen, Femara, or something else.
 Of course, I have to stop researching all of these "cures" and their side effects before I drive myself crazy.

-Of course, that will never happen.....the staying away part.
+That will never happen.....the staying away part.
 I drive myself crazy all the time over everything.

 I keep reminding myself, though, that I am incredibly lucky.
 Yes.
 Yes.
 I do have breast cancer, but I found it in time so that it did not have a chance to grow.
 Yes.
 Yes.
 Ethel looks a little weird, but she's still there.
 Yes.
 Yes.
 I will have to undergo radiation, but I do not have to undergo chemotherapy.
 Yes.
 Yes.
 The monster put up a detour in my life, but it's not a permanent roadblock.
 Yes.
 Yes.
 I hurt sometimes, but I have a wonderful husband who is there to soothe me.
 Yes.
 Yes.
 I am scared and angry and confused and in denial, but I have a lot of people praying for and supporting me, and that humbles me.